TWilkin/powerpi/services/deep-thought/README.md

 # Download the dependencies
 yarn

-# Build the API library
+# Build the api and common library
 yarn build:api

-# Build the common library
 yarn build:common

 # Run the service locally